sjmz/sjmz.github.io/index.md

 title: Home
 ---

-# A space on the internet for when I discover something cool
+# My space on the internet for cool stuff

 ## Posts